LogicalAtomist/UI-Map/README.md

 10. **columnsForIndex**: *Integer.* Number of columns for typsetting the index.

-11. **includeLicsenInfo**: *Boolean.* Whether or not to include a short statement of the licenses of the text, the typesetting, and a link to the project page.
+11. **includeLicenseInfo**: *Boolean.* Whether or not to include a short statement of the licenses of the text, the typesetting, and a link to the project page.

 12. **useBookCoverImage**: *Boolean.* If true, and a cover page is used, creates a graphical cover as the first page of the PDF.